Guide

 3. Shared calendars and delegation

-Microsoft 365 organizations rely heavily on shared calendars for teams, projects, and departments.
-According to Microsoft's Azure AD permission model documentation, accessing another user's calendar requires either delegated permissions with the user's consent or application-level permissions granted by an admin.
-The CLI abstracts this once your grant has the right scopes.
+Shared calendars in Microsoft 365 let teams, projects, and departments coordinate on a single calendar surface without forwarding individual invites.
+According to Microsoft Graph calendar permissions, accessing another user's calendar requires either delegated permissions with the user's consent or application-level permissions granted by a tenant admin.
+The CLI abstracts this once your grant has the right scopes — a single nylas calendar list shows every calendar your grant can reach, including shared and delegated ones.

 # See all calendars (personal + shared + delegated)